inSileco/inSileco.github.io/content/post/aboutPresentation.md

 to all of then.
 I start with general thoughts that applies on communication at large and finish with few hints!
-What follows is base on my experience and subjective I did not learn much from communication I simply think about it and try to improve the way I present stuff talk after talk.
+What follows is base on my experience and subjective I did not learn much from communication so far I had one formation (I should do more) I'm learning by doing and thinking and try to improve the way
+I present stuff talk after talk.

-## 1. Communication is what we do
+## 1. A major part of doing science is communicating it

 There are two things a scientist do: science and communicating about science.
 For the latter,